 The PHP array and define function methods are simple and easy to implement, making them ideal for smaller applications.
 However, as your project grows, maintaining these translation files becomes more challenging.
 For larger projects, gettext offers a better solution by separating translations from code, but it lacks support for number, date, and currency formatting.
 Meanwhile, the setlocale function is a straightforward option for locale-based formatting.

 If you’re building larger applications, consider using a PHP framework with built-in localization support.
-For more details, check out our Laravel guide and Symfony tutorial.
+For more details, check out our Laravel localization and Symfony tutorial.